For some people, self-confidence seems to come easily and is almost second nature.

 But, what is confidence really?

-In straightforward terms, confidence is just feeling sure about yourself and your abilities in a given situation.
+In straightforward terms, self-confidence is just feeling sure about yourself and your abilities in a given situation.

 Confidence is also a state of mind.